avrebarra/avrebarra.github.io/_posts/2022-03-04-just-post-for-all-my-restful.md

 To achieve this objective ([see here for more complete readings](https://restfulapi.net/resource-naming/)), the conventions suggests to name endpoints as if it's a file directory, or use plural naming for most of the things, or make use of all HTTP methods to achieve semanti...

 That one, that last one is what I had some issues with haha.
 Why?
-Actually it started from just one stupid issue.
-It's kinda bit a pain in the eye.
+Actually it started from just one stupid issue: The paddings are kinda bit a pain in the eye.

 ## Problem: It's not quite nice to see